Answer:

 The difference between 240Hz and 144Hz is less noticeable than the difference between 60Hz and 144Hz.
 So, we only recommend getting a 240Hz display if you’re a really competitive gamer and want every millisecond of advantage you can get.

 360Hz is considerably smoother than 144Hz, but only slightly smoother than 240Hz.
-These displays are also more expensive and mainly suited for professional gamers.
+These displays are also more expensive and mainly suited for highly competitive FPS players.

 1080p vs 1440p